-Zoom and Amazon Chime are unified communications solutions that offer audio and video conferencing features.
-Zoom is the more popular option for businesses operating remotely, thanks to its easy-to-use system and full-featured capabilities that you can connect to over 1,000 apps.
-Meanwhile, Amazon Chime is great for businesses looking for a platform offering online chatting as well as simple video conferencing and handling business calls.
+Zoom and Amazon Chime are unified communications (UC) solutions offering audio and video conferencing features.
+Zoom won this head-to-head battle because of its robust free plan, excellent conferencing capabilities, and collaboration features.
+Meanwhile, Amazon Chime is ideal for businesses looking for a platform offering extensive security features and a simple conferencing interface with chat and business call handling.

-Based on our comparison, the best use cases for Zoom vs Amazon Chime are as follows:
+Based on our comparison, the best use cases for Amazon Chime vs Zoom are as follows:

-- Zoom: Better for small to large-sized teams that want a feature-rich platform to facilitate team collaboration
+- Zoom: Better for small to large-sized teams that want an easy-to-use and feature-rich platform for team collaboration

-- Amazon Chime: Better for businesses that want a simple video conferencing platform with no long-term subscription involved
+- Amazon Chime: Better for businesses needing a secure platform with pay-as-you-go pricing

 Up to 1,000

 1080p for Business and Enterprise plans

 No limit, but users have to dial back after 24 hours

 Web tickets, live chat, and phone support for paid plans